-In addition to being a textile artist, Meeta Mastani is a writer, lecturer, social activist, and even a professor: in 2016, she was an artist-in-residence at The University of Wisconsin, where she instructed students on print-making and design.
+In addition to being a textile artist, Meeta Mastani is a writer, lecturer, social activist, and even a professor.
+In 2016, she was an artist-in-residence at The University of Wisconsin, where she instructed students on print-making and design.
 For over twenty-five years, Meeta has worked in sustainability and community development.
-From this commitment to local communities sprang the company Bindaas Unlimited, which Meeta co-founded as a fair-trade textile and craft business, where the goal is to create rural artisan employment and to preserve textile traditions.
+From this commitment to local communities sprang the company Bindaas Unlimited, which Meeta co-founded as a fair-trade textile and craft business.
+Their goal is to promote rural artisan employment and to preserve textile traditions.

-This multi-faceted set of interests and skills has allowed Meeta to work alongside artisans both in her native India and abroad; she especially enjoys collaborating in the realm of printmaking, which has allowed her to start online and offline retail markets, as well as offer her services as a consultant of merchandising and branding.
+This multifaceted set of interests and skills has allowed Meeta to work alongside artisans both in her native India and abroad.
+She especially enjoys collaborating in the realm of printmaking, which has allowed her to start online and offline retail markets, as well as offer her services as a consultant for merchandising and branding.

-Meeta is a master printmaker, a skill that she most often applies to fabrics, embellishing T-shirts and scarves, for example, with uniquely contemporary design motifs, juxtaposed with simple diamond shapes or wavy lines.
-The impulse of merging traditional symbols with contemporary motifs is apparent across many items designed by Meeta.
-This means a blouse might be playfully adorned with flip flops and umbrellas, but also that one of Meeta’s shirts could have patterning that mimics traditional Indian bell tota: delicate, colorful strands of small bells and beads, interspersed with cloth bird forms.
+Meeta is a master printmaker, a skill that she applies to fabrics.
+For example, embellishes T-shirts and scarves with uniquely contemporary design motifs, juxtaposed with simple diamond shapes or wavy lines.
+The impulse to merge traditional symbols with contemporary motifs is apparent across many items designed by Meeta.
+This means a blouse might be playfully adorned with flip flops and umbrellas, or could have patterning that mimics traditional Indian bell tota: delicate, colorful strands of small bells and beads, interspersed with cloth bird forms.
 The work she brings to IFAM is the result of a block printing collaboration with Studio Chaubundi in Rajasthan.